 The Difference Between a Board and a Boss

-While it is true that the board of directors recruits and hires the Executive Director or Chief Executive Officer - and can fire them if the majority of the board votes to do so - boards are not in a good position to act as if they are the boss of the ED/CEO.
+While it is true that the board of directors recruits and hires the Executive Director (or Chief Executive Officer), and can terminate their employment if the majority of the board votes to do so, boards are not in a good position to act as if they are the boss of the ED/CEO.
 The first reason for this is that no board member is a singular authority.
 Actions must be taken by the full board.
 The processes required for group action are agreeing to an agenda, determining options to be evaluated, evaluating them using different lenses and points of view, and lastly, making a group decision.
 These actions, even under the best of circumstances, do not move quickly enough for the board to be telling the executive what to do about day-to-day management issues.

-So, the board must put the organization in the hands of the executive AND ask for the information they need to collectively consider if the organization is performing and if the executive is doing a good job.
+So, the board must put the organization in the hands of the executive AND ask for the information they need to collectively consider if the organization is performing and if the executive is meeting expectations.
 This will be made easier if the board decides before doing an evaluation what "doing a good job" looks like.
 The board can ask for regular reports that include measures of success.
-They can also conduct interviews with funders, clients, and stakeholders to see how the organization is viewed by others.
-If some board members feel there are issues of organizational or individual performance, the board must evaluate this as a group and determine what the full board thinks, not just the feelings of individuals.
+They can also conduct interviews with donors, clients, and stakeholders to see how the organization is viewed by others.
+If some board members feel there are issues of organizational or individual performance, the board must evaluate this as a group and determine next steps together.